dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_math.rst

       :Wrap:
          Outputs a value between *Min* and *Max* based on the absolute difference between the input value and the nearest integer multiple of *Max* less than the value.
-      :Snap: Rounds the input value to down to the nearest integer multiple of *Increment*.
+      :Snap: Rounds the input value down to the nearest integer multiple of *Increment*.
       :Ping-pong: The output value is moved between 0.0 and the *Scale* based on the input value.

    Trigonometric